fireblocks/ts-sdk/docs/apis/PolicyEditorBetaApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

-# **publishDraft**
+# **publishDraftLegacy**
-> PublishResult publishDraft(publishDraftRequest)
+> LegacyPublishResult publishDraftLegacy(legacyPublishDraftRequest)

-Send publish request of certain draft id and returns the response. </br> **Note:** These endpoints are currently in beta and might be subject to changes.
-If you want to participate and learn more about the Fireblocks TAP, please contact your Fireblocks Customer Success Manager or send an email to CSM@fireblocks.com.
+Legacy Endpoint – Send publish request of certain draft id and returns the response. </br> **Note:**  - This endpoint will remain available for the foreseeable future and is not deprecated.</br> - The `publishDraft` endpoint under policy/paths provides improved functionality and better performance.</br> - These endpoints are currently in beta and might be subject to changes.</br> If you want to participate and learn more about the Fireblocks TAP, please contact your Fireblocks Customer Success Manager or send an email to CSM@fireblocks.com.

 ### Example